openturns/openturns/paper/paper.md

 The documentation provides extensive examples of how to build and compose these functions.

-Several sensitivity and reliability indices can be used to rank the variables with respect to their importance on another variable.
+Several sensitivity and reliability indices can be used to quantify how influential a variable is to another variable.
 Notable examples include Standardized Regression Coefficients (SRC), Sobol’ indices, and Hilbert–Schmidt Independence Criterion (HSIC) indices.
 For the latter two, OpenTURNS provides the asymptotic distribution of the estimators, which allows the computation of confidence intervals.